This article was first published on June 2, 2014, and was updated on Oct 22, 2016.

-The popular Bukit Timah Nature Reserve in central Singapore will be closed for six months from September for repair works.
-This is the first time that the 163ha reserve will be closed for repair, as trails, slopes and amenities in the park need to be repaired and upgraded.
+It was the first time that the 163ha reserve was closed for repair, as trails, slopes and amenities in the park needed to be repaired and upgraded.
 We look at five things about the only hill dipterocarp forest in Singapore.

 The Bukit Timah Nature Reserve was officially opened in 1992, although the rich biodiversity within the reserve spans further back.